les oiseaux

 Behavior

-Blackbirds are known for their distinctive singing, which is often heard in the early morning and late evening.
+This species are known for their distinctive singing, which is often heard in the early morning and late evening.
 Males are the primary singers and use their songs to attract mates and establish their territory.
 Blackbirds are also known for their acrobatic displays, which involve them hopping and flitting about as they forage for food.

 During the breeding season, blackbirds build nests from twigs, grass, and other plant materials.
 They line their nests with mud and grass to make them more comfortable for their eggs and young.
 Female blackbirds typically lay between 3 to 5 eggs, which hatch after about two weeks.
 Both parents share the responsibility of caring for the young, feeding them insects and other small invertebrates.

-The Symbolism of Blackbirds in Literature and Mythology
+The Symbolism in Literature and Mythology

 In Greek mythology

-, the blackbird was associated with the god Apollo.
+, this species was associated with the god Apollo.
 According to legend, Apollo sent a blackbird to find water during a drought.
 The bird found a spring, but instead of returning to Apollo, it was distracted by a fig tree and stayed there.
 Angry at the bird's disobedience, Apollo turned it from white to black.
 This story is often interpreted as a warning against disobedience and distraction.

 In Celtic mythology